 Composting at Ole Miss

 The pilot composting program at Ole Miss began in the fall of 2013 after receiving funding from the Green Fund.
 The project was awarded $3,000 to collect pre-consumer food waste from the Marketplace at the Residential Colleges.
-The compost program has since expanded to collect food waste from other campus dining facilities including the Marketplace at the Residential Colleges, Rebel Market, Freshii, the Grill at 1810, Ole Miss Catering and Lenoir Dining.
-Since 2013, the program has diverted more than 90,ooo tons of food waste from landfill.
+The compost program has since expanded to collect food waste from other campus dining facilities including the Marketplace at the Residential Colleges, Rebel Market, Freshii, the Grill at 1810, Einstein’s, Ole Miss Catering and Lenoir Dining.
+Since 2013, the program has diverted more than 130,000 lbs of food waste from landfill.

 What is composting?